-1. Debts owed to the Department are often established as a result of a financial assistance audit resolution between the DOC and a non-federal entity.
-The establishment of an audit-related debt must follow the substantive and due process notice requirements set forth in 31 U.S.C. § 3716(a), 15 CFR § 19.4, DAO 213-5 and Chapter 8 of the Debt Management Handbook.

-2. Debts owed to the Department may be established against a non-federal entity for reasons other than the resolution of financial assistance audits, such as the disallowance of costs by a Grants Officer, or failure of a non-federal entity to meet cost sharing required by the award.
-In such cases, the Grants Officer will provide proper notification to the recipient in accordance with 15 CFR § 19.4 and Chapter 8 of the Debt Management Handbook, and will coordinate the billing of the recipient with the appropriate accounting or other office.

-3. Both the audit resolution process and the debt collection process require that debtors be given notice concerning the debt and an opportunity to inspect and to copy non-privileged records pertaining to the DOC debt.
-All reasonable efforts should be made to satisfy the requirements of both in a single process.
-In particular, the audit resolution determination should, wherever reasonably possible, also serve as a demand and notice of intent letter as required by the DCA, as amended.
+- 1. Debts owed to DOC are often established as a result of a financial assistance audit resolution between DOC and a recipient or subrecipient.
+The establishment of an audit-related debt must follow the substantive and due process notice requirements set forth in 31 U.S.C. § 3716(a), 15 CFR § 19.4, DAO 213-5, and Chapter 8 of the Debt Management Handbook. - 2.
+Debts owed to DOC may be established for other reasons, such as the disallowance of costs by a Grants Officer, or failure of a recipient or subrecipient to meet cost sharing requirements.
+In such cases, the Grants Officer will notify the recipient or subrecipient in accordance with 15 CFR § 19.4 and Chapter 8 of the Debt Management Handbook.
+The Grants Officer will also coordinate the recipient's billing with accounting and other appropriate offices. - 3.
+Both the audit resolution and debt collection processes require that debtors be given written notice concerning the debt and an opportunity to inspect and copy non-privileged records pertaining to the DOC debt.
+All reasonable efforts should be made to satisfy the requirements in a single process.
+In particular, the management decision letter should, wherever reasonably possible, also serve as a demand and notice of intent letter as required by the DCA, as amended.
 See 15 CFR § 19.4 for the elements that must be contained in the notice and demand letter; see also Debt Management Handbook, Chapter 8.
-A sample notice and demand letter is set forth in Exhibit A to this Chapter.
+A sample notice and demand letter is set forth in Appendix A of this Chapter.